Skipperonline/SPPU-MySQL-Practical/README.md

-You will get all problem statements (MongoDB/MySQL) of the following programs in a file "Problem Statements"
+You will get all problem statements (MongoDB/MySQL) of the following programs in a file named "Problem Statements"